Pablo97C/Pablo97C/README.md

 - 👋 Hi, I’m @Pablo97C
 - 👀 I’m interested in ...
 HTML, CSS and JS
 - 🌱 I’m currently learning ...
-JS, TS and node
+PHP, JS, TS and node
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 You can reach me through my email address